steve-cm/RaaS/README.md

 One thing to take note of in both examples is that OpenSSL is being instructed to **VERIFY PEER**.
 This setting is essential as without it you will know that your communication is encrypted, but you won't know who it is you're talking to.

 Note: We use a wild-card certificate from DigiCert and hence the certificate chain is the same for both Sandbox and Production environments.

-# Resources
+# Methods

-## Account Resources
+## Account Methods

-The following is a section of resources related to the platform's accounts.
+The following is a section of methods related to the platform's accounts.

 * An "account identifier" in the system can be whatever is convenient for the platform as long as it adheres to the following rules:
  * Between 5 and 96 characters in length (inclusive).